bpftrace/bpftrace/INSTALL.md

 ## Ubuntu snap package

 On Ubuntu 16.04 and later, bpftrace is available as a snap package (https://snapcraft.io/bpftrace) and can be installed with snap.
+The current snap provides extremely limited file permissions so the --devmode option should be specified on installation in order avoid file access issues.

 ```
-sudo snap install bpftrace
+sudo snap install --devmode bpftrace
 sudo snap connect bpftrace:system-trace
 ```